 - 2 kaffir lime leaves (optional)

-- 400 millilitre can full fat coconut milk (a little more than 1.5 cups)
+- 14 ounce can full-fat coconut milk (about a 400 millilitre can or a little more than 1.5 cups)

 - 1 pound boneless/skinless cod fillets (about 4 ounces each, or use haddock fillets)